aknos2/weather-app/README.md

 # Weather app

 9th project of Odin Project.
 Create a basic weather app using API and promises.
+The page is for desktop use only at the moment.

 # Image credits